r2devops/hub/docs/create-update-job.md

   job.

 !!! info
-    Jobs of the hub can be dynamically [customized](/use-the-hub/#jobs-customization) by users.
+    The jobs of the hub can be dynamically [customized](/use-the-hub/#jobs-customization) by users.

 ### 📖 Job documentation

-As described in [R2Devops/hub job structure](/job-structure/#job-documentation), documentation of a job is written inside its `README.md` file.
+As described in [R2Devops/hub job structure](/job-structure/#job-documentation), the documentation of a job is written inside its `README.md` file.

 !!! tip
     Don't hesitate to copy the documentation from another job as starting point.
-Example: raw content of [openapi
+For example, the raw content of [openapi `README.md`](https://gitlab.com/r2devops/hub/-/raw/latest/jobs/openapi/README.md)
-    `README.md`](https://gitlab.com/r2devops/hub/-/raw/latest/jobs/openapi/README.md)

 We recommend including the following sections in your documentation:

-* Objective: describe the goal of your job
+* Objective: describe the goal of your job.
-* How to use it: a list of steps to quickly use your job
+* How to use it: a list of steps to quickly use your job.
-* Job details: describes details of job (name, docker image, stage, etc)
+* Job details: describes details of the job (name, docker image, stage, etc).
-* Variables: table listing variables used by the job (name, description, default value, mandatory if needed)
+* Variables: table listing variables used by the job (name, description, default value, mandatory if needed).
-* Artifacts: describes artifact defined by the job
+* Artifacts: describes artifact(s) defined by the job.

 ### 🚄 Compliance with another job